NYUCCL/psiTurk/doc/command_line/db.rst

    db use_aws_instance [<instance_id>]

-Switch the current database to a given instance on AWS RDS.
+Switch the current database to a given instance `<instance_id>` on AWS RDS.
+Enter without an argument to display a list of instances from which to choose.

 Example
 ~~~~~~~~